servalproject/batphone/CURRENT-RELEASE.md

 What's new since 0.91
 ---------------------

+ * The "Connect" screen has been simplified and made more usable.
+It no longer lists all available Wi-Fi networks, but can open the Android Wi-Fi settings screen to allow you to choose a network.
+It also supports the [Commotion MeshTether][] app, if installed.

  * The Serval mesh routing protocol now sends unicast packets whenever necessary, instead of only on single-hop links.
 Most devices cease